VisuTrader-Orbital2021/visutrader-frontend-in-typescript/README.md

 - [Email](mailto:visutrader.orbital2021@gmail.com)

 ## 🔑 Remarks <a name="remarks" />
 This project is developed under NUS Orbital program.
 For more information about Orbital, see [Introduction to Orbital](https://github.com/nusskylab/nusskylab/blob/master/docs/orbital.md).
+This project is no longer maintained, we are planning to migrate the framework to TypeScript in the near future.